Tunable Bose-Einstein condensation and roton-like excitation spectra with dipolar exciton-polaritons in crossed fields: The Bogoliubov theory and phase transition

 where $\hat{\alpha}_{\boldsymbol{k}}$ is the annihilation operator of the Bogoliubov excitation with momentum $\boldsymbol{k}\ne0$ above the mode ${\bf K}$, and the Bogoliubov amplitudes are given by

 After the diagonalization, the Hamiltonian~(\ref{H}) takes the form

 where $\varepsilon_{\boldsymbol{k}}$ is the Bogoliubov spectrum of excitations, with the stability conditions

-We plot the excitation spectrum (\ref{H=}) for the total density of the polariton system $n=10^{10}$~cm$^{-2}$ for the detunings corresponding to the two sides of the polariton-BEC --- exciton-BEC transition in Fig.~\ref{fig3b}{\bf a} and {\bf b}.
+We plot the excitation spectrum (\ref{H=}) for the detuning $\Delta=10$~meV for the total densities of the polariton system $n$ corresponding to the two sides of the exciton-BEC---polariton-BEC transition in Fig.~\ref{fig3b}{\bf a} and {\bf b}.
 In both regimes the Bogoliubov spectra of excitations $\varepsilon_{\boldsymbol{k}}$ are positive at all momenta (i.e. the system is stable).
 Furthermore, the Landau critical velocity for superfluidity $v_{\rm cr}=\min_{\boldsymbol{k}}(\varepsilon_{\boldsymbol{k}}/k)>0$ does not turn to zero.
 We note that $v_{\rm cr}$ is anisotropic and not even with respect to $k_y$, and stays much lower than the polariton sound velocity $c_s=\mathrm{lim}_{\boldsymbol{k}\to0}(\varepsilon_{\boldsymbol{k}}/k)$ (which can be attributed to the high-quality thermalization in the system).
 In both BEC regimes, there is a pronounced roton-maxon effect in the Bogoliubov spectrum of excitations~$\varepsilon_{\boldsymbol{k}}$.
-For clarity, the LP single-particle dispersion $\varepsilon^{\rm LP}_{\bf p}$ is displayed by the blue line in Fig.~\ref{fig3b}{\bf a}, revealing the two pronounced minima of approximately the same depth, in agreement with the minimum-competition diagram in Fig.~\ref{fig2}{\bf c} (see the green mark in the panel corresponding to $\Delta=10$~meV).
-The Bogoliubov spectrum in the polariton-BEC regime (Fig.~\ref{fig3b}{\bf a}) has a wide softened region along the direction $k_y$, with the roton minimum depth (at given $E$, $B$, and $\Delta$) defined by the total particle density.
-Note that since the condensate momentum ${\bf K}_0$ in the polariton-BEC regime lies very close to ${\bf p}=0$ (see Fig.~\ref{fig3}{\bf b}), we plot the excitation spectrum in Fig.~\ref{fig3b}{\bf a} against the absolute momentum projection $p_y$.
-The spectrum of excitations on top of the exciton BEC (Fig.~\ref{fig3b}{\bf b}), on the other hand, is plotted against $k_y=p_y-K_0$.
+For clarity, the LP single-particle dispersion $\varepsilon^{\rm LP}_{\bf p}$ is displayed by the blue line in Fig.~\ref{fig3b}{\bf b}, revealing the two pronounced minima of approximately the same depth, in agreement with the minimum-competition diagram in Fig.~\ref{fig2}{\bf c} (see the green mark in the panel corresponding to $\Delta=10$~meV).
+The Bogoliubov spectrum in the polariton-BEC regime (Fig.~\ref{fig3b}{\bf b}) has a wide softened region along the direction $k_y$, with the roton minimum depth (at given $E$, $B$, and $\Delta$) defined by the total particle density.
+Note that since the condensate momentum ${\bf K}_0$ in the polariton-BEC regime lies very close to ${\bf p}=0$ (see Fig.~\ref{fig3}{\bf a}), we plot the excitation spectrum in Fig.~\ref{fig3b}{\bf b} against the absolute momentum projection $p_y$.
+The spectrum of excitations on top of the exciton BEC (Fig.~\ref{fig3b}{\bf a}), on the other hand, is plotted against $k_y=p_y-K_0$.
 It shows a narrow dip on the opposite side of the condensate (at ${\bf K}_0$), which occurs due to the presence of the polariton minimum in the LP dispersion.
-One also notes a symmetrically placed, extremely shallow minimum on the opposite side of $K_0$ (see the black arrows in Fig.~\ref{fig3b}{\bf b}).
-The appearance of these features is dictated by the asymmetry of the function $\mathcal{A}_{\boldsymbol{k}}$ [see (\ref{UpAp}) and the inset of Fig.~\ref{fig3b}{\bf a}]: being substituted in Eq.~(\ref{H=}), it results in the summation of the two functions for $k_y>0$ and their subtraction for $k_y<0$.
+One also notes a symmetrically placed, extremely shallow minimum on the opposite side of $K_0$ (see the black arrows in Fig.~\ref{fig3b}{\bf a}).
+The appearance of these features is dictated by the asymmetry of the function $\mathcal{A}_{\boldsymbol{k}}$ [see (\ref{UpAp}) and the inset of Fig.~\ref{fig3b}{\bf b}]: being substituted in Eq.~(\ref{H=}), it results in the summation of the two functions for $k_y>0$ and their subtraction for $k_y<0$.